astronomer/docs/astro/set-up-ci-cd.md

 There are many strategies for organizing your source code and building CI/CD pipelines, and each has its own benefits and limitations.
 Use this document to:

 - Learn the benefits of CI/CD.
-- Determine what kind of Deployment and CI/CD workflow you want your organization to use.
+- Determine what kind of Deployment and CI/CD strategy you want your data team to use.

-When you're ready to implement your CI/CD workflow, see [CI/CD templates](ci-cd.md) for setup steps and examples.
+When you're ready to implement your CI/CD strategy, see [CI/CD templates](ci-cd.md) for setup steps and examples.

 ## Benefits of CI/CD on Astro